Robotics-Club-IIT-BHU/Vision-2.0-2020-Arena/README.md

 ## Using the Arena

-0. You will have to import the package vision_arena, which will be available only if you completed step 1 in the Installation Guidelines.
-The arena can be instantiated by using:
+0. You will have to import the package vision_arena, which will be available only if you've completed step 1 in the Installation Guidelines.
+The arena can be initialized by using:

 ~~~python
 env = gym.make("vision_arena-v0")